Applelo/compotes/README.md

 ## 🙋‍♂️ Why ?

-A lot of components library are already shipped with styles but as a Front End developer, I always wants to override a lot.
-Futhermore, there are not always accessible or they are shipped with jQuery.
+A lot of component libraries are already shipped with styles but as a Front End developer, I always want to override a lot.
+Furthermore, they are not always accessible or they are shipped with jQuery.

-There are some good library like [React Aria](https://react-spectrum.adobe.com/react-aria/react-aria-components.html) but it's made to work on one framework and I work on different tech like Wordpress, Symfony or VueJS.
+There are some good libraries like [React Aria](https://react-spectrum.adobe.com/react-aria/react-aria-components.html) but it's made to work on one framework and I work on different tech like Wordpress, Symfony or VueJS.

-> This library provides only the compotes and it's you to make a tart.
+> This library provides only the compotes and it's up to you to make a tart.

 ## 👨‍💼 License